 Microsoft Updates Blazor Project for .NET Web Apps Using WebAssembly

-Blazor, the experimental project underway at Microsoft to provide Web app development with .NET tool such as C#, has just been updated with new features as it journeys to beta status.
+Blazor, the experimental project underway at Microsoft to provide Web app development with .NET tools such as C#, has just been updated with new features as it journeys to beta status.

 Meanwhile, Microsoft dev execs such as Scott Hunter are making the rounds to publicize the benefits of Blazor, which stole the show at a recent Hunter keynote address at the Visual Studio Live! conference in Austin.
 Expect more to come at Microsoft's Build conference next week.